calopessoa/studio-ghibli-catalog/README.md

-# studio-ghibli-catalog
+# Studio-Ghibli-Catalog
 A fullstack catalog for Studio Ghibli's productions.
-Get to know more about your favorite film animation!
+Get to know more about your favorite animation film!

 ## Table of contents